310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Midori %}
-Shino-kun, you often watch horror movies…?
+Shino-kun, do you watch horror movies often…?
 {% endbubble %}

 {% bubble Hajime %}
-Not that often~♪ My little brother seems to like them, so he rents a few sometimes.
+Well, not that often~♪ My little brother seems to like them, so he rents a few sometimes.

 He likes them, but he’s also scared of them, so he clings to me whenever we’re watching one.